Franziska Pigulla: Career

-Pigulla was the French voice of the character Nicole Collard in the video game series Broken Sword.
+Pigulla was the German voice of the character Nicole Collard in the video game series Broken Sword.
 In addition she was a voice-over in documentaries, pseudo-documentaries, TV-reports and advertising spots.
 As audiobook narrator she read books of Patricia Cornwell and Ken Follett among others.
 In the audio drama adaption of the German novel series Geisterjäger John Sinclair she played the role of Jane Collins.
 Together with her dubbing partner Benjamin Völz (David Duchovny) she had guest appearances in five music albums of the band Schiller.

 Death

 Pigulla died in Berlin on 23 February 2019.